CharlyMannion/CV/README.md

 - GCSE: 9A* (including Maths, Science and English), 1A

 ## Interests
+- Photography: I like figuring out how old analogue cameras work, and experimenting with film and exposures to create interesting images
+- Film: I enjoy getting immersed in a story, particularly in a Cinema.
+The Aesthetica Short Film Festival was one of my highlights of 2019
 - Cooking: Learning about different cuisines and new cooking techniques is another way that I satisfy my thirst for knowledge.
-A Butchery course is currently on my hit list.
 I also love bringing friends and family together and making people happy through food
-- Staying active: I love to go hiking, practice yoga and generally keep active - it keeps my mind clear and positive
+- Staying active: I like to go boulering, practice yoga and generally keep active - it keeps my mind clear and positive
-- Furniture Painting: I like to give old bits of furniture a new lease of life.
-I also find it therapeutic

 ## Linkedin
 https://www.linkedin.com/in/charlotte-mannion-75483523/